 During our first trail to the Emerald pools we are thinking about which trail to take the next.
 The decision fell on The Narrows…

 Our sneakers are soaking wet while we are walking along the Virgin river.
 However, it is a way different experience of what we are used to.
 Watching other people falling to the river up to chest, we are holding our cameras higher and higher…

 Although tired and wet, we are amazed by every corner of this trail and we are looking forward what’s going to be behind the following one.
 After each national park it is getting harder for us to choose our favorite spot of the USA west coast road trip.

 It is 7 o’clock with the longest road in front of us.
-Heading to Death Valley, the largest (after the one in Alaska obviously) and the dryest national park in the United States and one of the hottest places in the world…and not because I was there.
+Heading to Death Valley – the largest (after the one in Alaska obviously) and the dryest national park in the United States.
+It is also one of the hottest places in the world…and not because I was there.

 The road leads again through Las Vegas.
 That means, that the originally planned 5 hours ride turns out to be a 6,5…Nevermind, I have my cap from Hard Rock café Las Vegas and I can happily continue in the roadtrip.

 As we see no cars on the road, we suppose we are almost there.
 Finally a table saying “No service in 60 miles” invites us to the Valley of Death.
 It sound more creepy this way.
 This also makes us think that we should stop by the gas station.
 The prices are way higher than in any other state, not just because it is a desert but also because it’s the californian dreaaam.

 The Furnace Creek Visitor center is the most creepy place I have ever been to.
 It’s midnight.
 The darkest sky ever.
 No cars, no people, no wind, no sound, no souls.
 Just a warning table not to be outside between 10am and 10pm.
 Well, thanks for warning.